zakrevsn/karma-codingchallenge-react/README.md

 1. Implement Redux (★★★★☆)

 ## Next steps
-Fork the repo and then: be creative, have fun codind!
+Fork the repo and then: be creative and have fun coding!
 And if you are not completely in the tunnel, let us know when we can expect a result, which should be submitted as a PR to this repo.